 David and Goliath

 Everyone thinks they know what David and Goliath is about.
 It’s about the underdog gritting their teeth and pulling off a surprising victory.
-It’s an inspirational tale for anyone up against the odds that if they toughen up and never lose faith, well the bigger they come, the harder they fall, right?
+It’s an inspirational tale for anyone up against the odds: if they toughen up and never lose faith, they’ll triumph in the end, right?

 - 7 Principles for facing Goliaths in your spiritual life